pymander/pymander.github.io/about.markdown

 I am available for short-term software development and ongoing support for website maintenance.

 - **I specialize in WordPress maintenance** and plugin development.
+[Learn more.](/wordpress/)

+With over 25 years of web development experience, I am also available for custom software development.

+- **I can help automate your small business.** I love helping small businesses and 501(c)3 organizations thrive.
 [Learn more.](/software-development/)

-For many years, I have been interested in **digital privacy and security**.

-- **I can help your small business be more secure.** I especially love helping very small LLCs and one-person businesses secure their emails, websites, and files.
-[Learn more.](/information-security/)

 My rates for **non-profit organizations** are very reasonable.